ssight/os-auth/README.md

 This will ask the user for authentication, printing out `true` or `false`, depending on weather they inputted their credentials correctly or not.

 ### Async function usage:
-Since, `osAuth` returns a promise, the following will also work:
+Since `osAuth` returns a promise, the following will also work:
 ```js
 const osAuth = require('os-auth');